-After you receive the request from DAVS and agree to conduct the interview, contact the student immediately to arrange a mutually convenient date and time.
-Arrange to meet in a professional or public setting which is accessible, convenient and safe.
-This could include your office during regular business hours, a coffee shop, bookstore or the student’s school.
+After accepting an interview request, please contact the student immediately to arrange a mutually convenient date and time.
+Interviews must be conducted in a professional or public setting which is accessible, convenient and safe.
+Some examples would be your office during regular business hours, a coffee shop, bookstore or the student’s school.
 Do not conduct the interview in a home or in an establishment where alcohol is served or consumed.

 Dear (Student’s name),